 The X-JACK heavy lift jack-up series is Ulstein’s answer to contribute to a significant efficiency gain in windfarm installation.

 The ULSTEIN J102, the midsize version of the ULSTEIN X-JACK series, is believed to be the closest one can get to an optimal yet cost effective jack-up design for wind turbine installation.
 Using a high capacity crane of upto 2,500 t and 160m hook height above deck, the design will allow contractors to install 15 MW wind turbines with the same efficiency as currently used for installing 8 MW units.

 Scaling-up conventional heavy lift jack-up vessel designs proves challenging due to the disproportional weight increase compared to gain in Variable Deck Load (VDL).
 This has created uncertainty with turbine manufacturers, wind farm operators and installation contractors on how to install the future generation wind turbines.

-SeaOwls and Ulstein started to work with the optimal jack-up design, a square platform with the legs spaced out as much as possible.
+Therefore, Ulstein started to work with what is considered the optimal jack-up design, a square platform with the legs spaced out as much as possible.
 By rotating the optimum jack-up design 45 degrees, a natural bow shape is provided, with two legs and the crane on vessel centre line.
 One leg is placed in the bow and aft, and one on either of the ship sides.